Photos

 Grizzly Bear Energetics

-Find out how WSU researchers trained grizzly bears to walk on a treadmill so they could measure energy expenditure, and then how the researchers applied that knowledge to understanding movements of wild bears.
+Find out how WSU researchers trained grizzly bears to walk on a treadmill so they could measure energy expenditure, and then how the researchers applied that knowledge to understanding the movements of wild bears.
 The study can be found here.

 Winter’s Rest: Grizzly Bear Hibernation at WSU